alaffin12/stackedit/Bastion.md

 *Sacred Relic.* A divine spell caster's holy symbol becomes imbued with the magical powers of one of the following magic items for the next week: pearly of power, periapt of wound closure, ring of water walking, sending stones, staff of the adder, staff of the python, wand of magic detection.
 Costs 200 gp.
 *Clerical Services.* Sell clerical services to the community.
 Offsets the cost of upkeep.
 Earns 20 gp.

+**Tavern**
+Upkeep: 26 gp/wk
+Upgrades: Pub
+*Liquid Courage*.
+For the next seven days a player has advantage on saving throws versus being charmed or frightened.
+Costs 10 gp.
+*Beer, Beer, Beer.* Open the doors to the pub.
+You earn 1d10x10 gp for the week.
+*Gamble.*

 ----